It can be tricky to know how to find a financial adviser, especially if you’re looking for the first time. Read our tips to help you get started.

 Financial advisers are also listed in telephone directories.

-If you have found an adviser you are thinking about using you should check the Register to ensure they are regulated and approved by us.
+If you have found an adviser you would like to use, you should check the FS Register to ensure they are regulated and approved by us.